HowToDoInJava

 }

 The constructor of the previous test class takes one argument as an integer, which is assigned to a local variable param.
-This variable then is used in the two test methods present in the test class.
-Each of the test methods adds a value to param and prints it to the console on execution.
+This constructor argument is used in the test methods present in the test class.

 Let’s run the test now.